 The Sino-Soviet Border War of 1969 Volume 1

-The first volume of this two-part mini-series examines, among other things, the historical and political precursors of the 1969 events, the reaction to them in different countries, and the battle of 2 March 1969.
-Principal attention is focused on a detailed chronological description of the battle, Soviet and Chinese tactics, and the weapons used.
-Inasmuch as the present state policies in Russia and China are aimed not only at keeping silent about the 1969 events, but also opposing any attempts to study what happened in detail, the authors have relied on finding veterans of the battles and obtaining from them documentary evidence of those distant events.
-The authors believe that this study is the most detailed and objective work on the theme of the 1969 Sino-Soviet border war.
+The first volume of this two-part mini-series examines the historical and political precursors of the 1969 events and the battle of 2 March 1969.
+Principal attention is focused on a detailed chronological description of the first battle battle, Soviet and Chinese tactics, the weapons used and the fate of the men involved.
+Due to a wider lack of willingness to discuss events on the part of the governments of Russia and the PRC, the authors have relied on finding veterans of the battles and obtaining from them documentary evidence of those distant events.
+The authors believe that this study is the most detailed and objective work on the 1969 Sino-Soviet border war to date.